aws/aws-app-mesh-examples/walkthroughs/howto-timeout-policy/README.md

 Timeouts at Virtual Gateways are calculated implicitly based on the timeouts of the routes present in the Virtual Service that the Gateway Route points to.
 Currently there is no API to define the timeouts for gateways explicitly.
 In case you need any such feature, please request it using [App Mesh Github roadmap](https://github.com/aws/aws-app-mesh-roadmap/issues).

-Lets create a Virtual Gateway(VG) and route the requests through it (basically replacing ColorGateway Virtual Node with public gateway VG) to verify that the timeout works well with VG too.
+Lets create a Virtual Gateway(VG) and route the requests through it (basically replacing Frontend Virtual Node with public gateway VG) to verify that the timeout works well with VG too.

 ```bash
 ./mesh/mesh.sh add_virtual_gateway